tsugiproject/tsugi/README_POSTGRESQL.md

 transformations are applied to CREATE TABLE and ALTER statements

 * CREATE statements are tweaked - things like "engine=InnoDB" are simply removed.
-This is not too sophisticates but meets the needs as long as tools don't get too tricky on CREATE statements.
+This is not too sophisticated but meets the needs as long as tools don't get too tricky on CREATE statements.

 * ALTER statements are the most difficult.
 MySQL's ALTER is very nice - it mostly just reuses the syntax used to define columns on the CREATE statement.
 PostgreSQL's ALTER has different syntaxes for different